Bachelor of Advanced Computer Science (Honours)

 You'll learn to

-- apply discipline-specific knowledge to identify and overcome business challenges and help organisations achieve their goals
+- apply discipline-specific knowledge to identify and overcome challenges using state-of-the-art methods and techniques

 - develop the cognitive, technical and research skills for lifelong learning